Skip to content

 Feeding and nutrition

 When it comes to feeding, every dog is different.
 So, you may need to adjust it depending on the size of your dog and how much exercise they’re getting.
 A guide can be found on most dog food packaging.
-However, your vet will also be able to advise you on the type of food and how much your dog should be eating.
+Your vet will also be able to advise you on the type of food and how much your dog should be eating.

 Grooming